MAA-98/gill/README.md

 ### Chats

-Chat is automatically created with `git init` and tracked as you use.
+Chat is automatically created with `gill init` and tracked as you use.
 Clear the chat with a simple `gill chat clear`.
 Sending a new prompt will then use the updated `gill sysprompt` contents.

 ### Configs